gruntjs/grunt-docs/Contributing.md

-There are a number of grunt projects.
+There are a number of Grunt projects.

-* [grunt](https://github.com/gruntjs/grunt) - the main grunt project
+* [grunt](https://github.com/gruntjs/grunt) - the main Grunt project
 * [grunt-init](https://github.com/gruntjs/grunt-init) - the standalone grunt-init project scaffolding tool
 * [gruntjs.com](https://github.com/gruntjs/gruntjs.com) - the gruntjs.com website
-* [grunt-contrib collection](https://github.com/gruntjs/grunt-contrib) - a collection of all grunt "contrib" plugins
+* [grunt-contrib collection](https://github.com/gruntjs/grunt-contrib) - a collection of all Grunt "contrib" plugins

 In addition, each individual grunt-contrib plugin is a separate repository listed on the [gruntjs org homepage](https://github.com/gruntjs).